 Reviewed – Screaming Soul’s ‘Ghost Inna Dub’ – a dubbed out affair by Adrian Sherwood and Mutant Hi-Fi.

-Laica reviews Production Unit’s ICU Tracks EP on Broken20
+Laica reviews Production Unit’s EP ICU Tracks, out now on Broken20.

 Hailing from the market town of Pershore in Worcestershire come Absorption; the work of David Pugh, Paul Groom and Georgina Groom.

-LA’s Villain drops a fine LP on underrated London techno imprint Singularity Recordings – stunningly deep, hard and focused.
+LA’s Villain drops a fine album on underrated London techno imprint Singularity Recordings – stunningly deep, hard and focused.
 We review.

 Raster-Noton are an interesting label with a lot going for them, we review their new release ‘Univrs’ from label co-owner Alva Noto